Locally Compact Quantum Groups. A von Neumann Algebra Approach: Appendix. Other approaches to locally compact quantum groups

-Compare this result with Theorem 3.8 in [K-V2]. \snl It follows immediately from this result that all invariant weights have the same support.
-This implies that we have a single von Neumann algebra.
-Indeed, we can consider the associated von Neumann algebra $M$, defined as $A^{**}e$, where $e$ is the support of the non-trivial, densely defined, lower semi-continous, central invariant weights. \snl All the previous results lead to the following which is the main theorem of this appendix.
+It follows immediately from this result that all invariant weights have the same support.
+This implies that we have a~single von Neumann algebra.
+Indeed, we can consider the associated von Neumann algebra~$M$, def\/ined as $A^{**}e$, where~$e$ is the support of the non-trivial, densely def\/ined, lower semi-continuous, central invariant weights.

+All the previous results lead to the following which is the main theorem of this appendix.

-\inspr{A.8} Theorem \rm Let $A$ be a C$^*$-algebra with a comultiplication $\Delta$.
-Assume that there exist faithful, densely defined lower semi-continous weights $\varphi$ and $\psi$, with central support and resp.\ left and right invariant.
-Let $M=A^{**}e$ where $e$ is the support of these weights.
-Consider the extension $\widetilde\Delta$ of $\Delta$ to $A^{**}$ (as in the proof of Proposition A.6).
-Then restrict to $M$ and define $\Delta_0(x)=\widetilde\Delta(x)(e\ot e)$ for $x\in M$.
-This is a comultiplication on the von Neumann algebra $M$.
-The restrictions to $M$ of the extensions $\widetilde\varphi$ and $\widetilde\psi$ (as in Proposition A.3) are a left and a right Haar weight on $(M,\Delta_0)$ (as in Definition 1.4 and further in Section 1).
-So, the pair $(M,\Delta_0)$ is a locally compact quantum group in the sense of Definition 2.1. \einspr
+\begin{Theorem} Let~$A$ be a~$C^*$-algebra with a~comultiplication~$\Delta$.
+Assume that there exist faithful, densely defined lower semi-continuous weights~$\varphi$ and~$\psi$, with central support and resp.\ left and right invariant.
+Let $M=A^{**}e$ where~$e$ is the support of these weights.
+Consider the extension $\widetilde\Delta$ of~$\Delta$ to $A^{**}$ $($as in the proof of Proposition~{\rm \ref{A.6})}.
+Then restrict to~$M$ and define $\Delta_0(x)=\widetilde\Delta(x)(e\otimes e)$ for $x\in M$.
+This is a~comultiplication on the von Neumann algebra~$M$.
+The restrictions to~$M$ of the extensions $\widetilde\varphi$ and $\widetilde\psi$ $($as in Proposition~{\rm \ref{A.3})} are a~left and a~right Haar weight on $(M,\Delta_0)$ $($as in Definition~{\rm \ref{1.4}} and further in Section~{\rm \ref{Section2})}.
+So, the pair $(M,\Delta_0)$ is a~locally compact quantum group in the sense of Definition~{\rm \ref{2.1}}. \end{Theorem}